Fast Reconfiguration of Liquid Crystal-RISs: Modeling and Algorithm Design: Transition-Aware LC-RIS Phase-shift Design

 and

 We can define $[\bt_k]_n$ in a more concise way as follows:

 The algorithm steps and complexity analysis are described in the following part.

 \textbf{Algorithm and complexity analysis:} The proposed algorithm to obtain a suboptimal solution to P1 is summarized in Algorithm~\ref{alg:cap}.
 We start with an initial number for $t_k^{\max}$ and $\blambda_k,\,\forall k$.
-At each round ($i=1:I_{\max}$), we aim in decreasing $t_k^{\max}$.
-In each iteration ($k=1:K$), the focus is on one user, adjusting its phase shifters within the range of $(0,\omega_{\max})$ to minimize the transition time from $\bomega_{k-1}$ to $\bomega_{k}$ and also from $\bomega_{k}$ to $\bomega_{k+1}$.
-To do so, if $[\bt_{v}]_n<t_v^{\max}$ where $v=\{k,k+1\}$, we set the value of $[\bxi_g]_n=0$.
-Otherwise, we set $[\bxi_g]_n=1$ leading to a higher penalty for that cell.
-We find the minimizer of each $[L_k]_n$ to minimize \eqref{eq: L_n} with the help of Lemma~\ref{theorem: fourier}.
-We name this minimizer as $[\bomega_k^g]_n$, which is found via a line search over the range of $(0,\omega_{\max})$.
-Once a new phase shift is determined for the $k$-th user, the \gls{SNR} constraint is verified.
+At each round ($i=1:I_{\max}$), we aim in decreasing $t_k^{\max}$, \MD{where $I_{\max}$ is the maximum number of iterations and is determined in practice according to the available budget for computation time and complexity}.
+In each iteration ($k=1:K$), the focus is on one user, adjusting its phase shifters within the range of $(0,\omega_{\max})$ to minimize the transition time from $\bomega_{k-1}$ to $\bomega_{k}$ and also from $\bomega_{k}$ to $\bomega_{k+1}$. \MD{With the help of Lemma~\ref{theorem: fourier}, we can optimize the phase shift of each element in parallel.
+To do so, first, if $[\bt_{v}]_n<t_v^{\max}$ where $v=\{k,k+1\}$, we set the value of $[\bxi_g]_n=0$.
+Otherwise, we set $[\bxi_g]_n=1$ leading to a higher penalty for that \gls{LC}-\gls{RIS} phase shifter element.
+Second, to find the minimizer of each $[L_k]_n$ to minimize \eqref{eq: L_n} per element, we perform a one-dimensional line search.
+Specifically, we employ a grid search over the feasible phase-shift range $(0,\omega_{\max})$.
+This range is discretized into $L$ uniformly spaced points, and the cost function is evaluated at each point.
+The phase value that yields the minimum cost is then chosen as the updated solution.
+We name this minimizer as $[\bomega_k^g]_n$.} Once a new phase shift is determined for the $k$-th user, the \gls{SNR} constraint is verified.
 If the constraint remains satisfied, $\blambda_k$ decreases to explore additional potential solutions, otherwise, if the constraint is violated, $\blambda_k$ is increased to prioritize meeting the SNR constraint.

-The dominant computational complexity of the algorithm arises from determining $[\bomega_k^g]_n$ in each iteration.
-Assuming the complexity of the line search over the range is $L$, the overall dominant complexity of the algorithm is linear with $N$ as $\bigO(I_{\max}NKL)$.
+\MD{The dominant computational complexity of the algorithm arises from determining $[\bomega_k^g]_n$ in each iteration.
+Since our grid search requires evaluating the cost function at $L$ points for each of the $N$ \gls{RIS} elements, the complexity of one full update for user $k$ is $\bigO(NL)$.
+Therefore, the overall dominant complexity of the algorithm is $\bigO(I_{\max}NKL)$, which is linear with the number of RIS elements $N$ and the search resolution~$L$.}